 Let Nr be the number of rotor teeth and m be the number of stacks or phases.

-When the phase winding A is excited the rotor teeth of stack A are aligned with the stator teeth as shown in the figure below.
+When the phase winding A is excited the rotor teeth of stack A is aligned with the stator teeth as shown in the figure below:

 Similarly, now phase B is de-energized, and phase C is excited.
 The rotor moves another step of 1/3 of the pole pitch in the anticlockwise direction.
 Again, another change in the excitation of the rotor takes place, and the stator and rotor teeth align it with stack A. However, during this whole process (A – B – C – A ) the rotor has moved one rotor tooth pitch.

 Multi Stack Variable Reluctance Stepper Motors are widely used to obtain smaller step angles in the range of 2 to 15 degrees.
 Both the Variable reluctance motor Single Stack and Multi Stack types have a high torque to inertia ratio.